cikalmaulana/katalon-finalapi-RajasaCikal/README.md

 # Restful API restful-booker.herokuapp.com

 ## Overview
-This Katalon project is designed to test the Restful Booker API, covering various scenarios with distinct test cases.
+This Katalon project is designed to thoroughly evaluate the functionality and reliability of the Restful Booker API.
+The test suites cover critical aspects of booking management, ensuring the API performs seamlessly under diverse scenarios.

 ## Test Cases
 ### 1. PUT Create Booking